nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

   --save_model          Folder to save model
 ```

-You can monitor pre-train loss in WandB's project.
+You can monitor pretrain loss in WandB's project.

 ### Combined train